Entice & Inspire

 Retail stores around the world incorporate product displays to entice and inspire customers.
 Artistic, creative, subtle and sometimes bold arrangements allow shoppers to experience merchandise, view complimentary products (to spur on additional purchases), and to provide ideas, or simply grab their attention.

-Gift Shop has an amazingly diverse group of readers and we hope this contest provided enthusiasm and insight on various ways to display products to engage customers in a variety of retail settings.
-We enjoy sharing the display submissions our readers and we thank everyone who competed this year.
+Museums & More has an amazingly diverse group of readers and we hope this contest provided enthusiasm and insight on various ways to display products to engage customers in a variety of retail settings.
+Thanks to everyone who competed this year.

 Meet the winner: Soapy Gnome

 This independent retailer is located in Goshen, Indiana and specializes in hand-crafted soaps and personal care products.
 Soapy Gnome is also known for the gift items, stationery and bath accessories they carry.
 And of course the tween items they offer are also popular.
 In addition to the retail offerings, Soapy Gnome also provides wholesale products: soap, lip balms, and sugar scrubs.

 Since opening in 2013, Jenny Frech, founder, has been welcoming customers to her store with an array of “cozy” and enticing product displays.
 Initially, she began as a soap maker working out of her own home.
 Demand grew and she moved her business into the space which now serves as both a workshop (in the back of the store) and a retail store.
 Soap Gnome’s merchandise is centered around soaps and body care products they make on premise, but also includes an array of products from other “makers.”